Use this file to discover all available pages before exploring further.

 pm.test('Response time is acceptable', function() { pm.expect(pm.response.responseTime).to.be.below(500);});pm.test('Response size is reasonable', function() { const bodySize = pm.response.text().length; pm.expect(bodySize).to.be.below(100000); // 100KB});console.log('Response time:', pm.response.responseTime, 'ms');console.log('Response size:', pm.response.text().length, 'bytes');

-Chain requests
+Chain requests with variables

 pm.test('User created successfully', function() { pm.response.to.have.status(201); const jsonData = pm.response.json(); // Save user ID for next request pm.environment.set('userId', jsonData.id); console.log('User created with ID:', jsonData.id); console.log('Use {{userId}} in the next request');});